qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 The toolbar provides access to most of the same functions as the menus, plus additional tools for interacting with the map.
 Each toolbar item has pop-up help available.
-Hold your mouse over the item and a short description of the tool's purpose will be displayed.
+Hover your mouse over the item and a short description of the tool's purpose will be displayed.

 Every toolbar can be moved around according to your needs.
 Additionally,